la2050/archive/_projects/2015/lets-build-bridges-between-communities-and-our-dream-la-by-celebrating-la-county-innovation-broadly.md

   How do you plan to use these resources to make change?
 Engage residents and stakeholders: '1' How do you plan to use these resources to make change?
 Implement a pilot or new project: '0' How do you plan to use these resources to make change?
-Expand a pilot or a program: '1' How do you plan to use these resources to make change?
-Mobilize for systems change: '1' 'City, State': 'Los Angeles, CA 90071 '
+Expand a pilot or a program: '1' How did you hear about this challenge?: Twitter 'City, State': 'Los Angeles, CA 90071 '
   How do you plan to use these resources to make change?
 Implement and track policy: '0' How do you plan to use these resources to make change?
 Other: '0'